jrieke/ioiometer/README.md

 IOIO Meter
 ==========

 Note: I wrote this code quite a while ago.
-Hence, it doesn't use any of the latest Android features nor is it in good shape, overall.
-Use with care!
+It was hardly updated since Android SDK version 19.

 Download the app from the [Play Store](https://play.google.com/store/apps/details?id=com.ioiometer).
 Screenshots and description are up there, too.